suppressPackageStartupMessages(library(lubridate))

 [1] "Date"

-We can make a proper date column for the SP-500
+to make a proper date column for the SP-500.

 $date.ts=ymd(sp500$date)